About Mounir

 "Mounir deals with the major questions of the day and advocates social justice and sustainable system change."

-Mounir keeps challenging socio-political norms.
-He reflects deeply on the broken relationships between humanity, planet earth, the other and one’s self.
-He is a frequent guest in talkshows and a great public speaker and performer who knows how to move his audience with humor, authenticity and zeal.
+Mounir continues to challenge socio-political norms, reflecting deeply on the fractured relationships between humanity, the planet, the other, and the self.
+He is a frequent guest on talk shows and an engaging public speaker and performer who moves his audiences with humor, authenticity, and passion.

 © Roger Anis (2024)